soundcloud/Axt/README.md

 Check out more examples in the AxtExamples project in the Examples folder.

+## Documentation

-## Getting started
+### Getting started

+Follow the steps below to add Axt to an existing project.
+Note that Axt should be used with unit test targets, and not with UI test targets.

 1. Add the Axt Swift package as a dependency to your Xcode project.
 2. Link both your app target and unit test target to the Axt library.
 If the project is built for release, it will only contain stubs for Axt and no inspection code.
 3. Make sure your unit test target has a host application.
 We need some app to host the views to test, but the views do not need to be part of this host application.

-## Documentation

-Axt never tries to read down the view hierarchy, it always reads up.
-In order to use views in a test, you need to expose them by giving them an Axt identifier and possibly add more information.

 ### Exposing views

+Axt never tries to read down the view hierarchy, it uses preferences that are transferred up the hierarchy.
+In order to use views in a test, you need to expose them by giving them an Axt identifier, and optionally add more information such as a value.

-To enable testing views, we first need to expose them using the `axt` modifier.
+To expose a view, use the `axt` modifier.
 There are different ways to expose views, depending on whether they are built-in or custom views.
 You can also add attach Axt elements without explicit child views to a view.

-#### Simple views and container views
+#### Simple views

 You can expose any view or stack by specifying an identifier.